paymill/paymill-shopware/README.md

 - Merge the content of the Paymill-Shopware-Module directory with your Shopware installation.
 - In your administration backend configure the PaymillPaymentCreditcard plugin: Insert your private and public key.
 - Enable the Paymill plugin.
-- If you enable logging in the plugin make sure that log.txt inside the plugin directory is writable.
+- If you enable logging in the plugin configuration make sure that log.txt inside the plugin directory is writable.
+Otherwise logging information will not be stored to the logfile.